 Whichever Android device you select, when used in conjunction with a dynamic DNS update client (of these, No-IP.com has an Android app), you’ll be able to serve web pages to computers beyond your home or corporate network.
 These apps link your device’s dynamic IP address to a dedicated URL, via the client app that you install.

-(Of course if your ISP provides you with a static IP, all you will need to do is assign your Android web server a static IP address, but this may prove unworkable with some routers, so the No-IP.com app is the better option.
-Various unofficial No-IP.com clients are available, with Dynamic DNS Client a strong option.
+Of course, if your ISP provides you with a static IP, all you need to do is assign your Android web server a static IP address.
+Unfortunately, this may prove unworkable with some routers, so the No-IP.com app is the better option.
+Various unofficial No-IP.com clients are available, with Dynamic DNS Update being a strong option.

-We’ve covered various ways in which you might employ an Android-powered web server throughout this feature, but just in case you missed them, let’s remind ourselves.
+We’ve covered the basic steps to create an Android-powered web server.
+Just in case you missed them, let’s remind ourselves.

-If the website is relatively basic, you can use Android as a host and save money on powering an expensive server.
-Similarly, the space taken up by a server or PC running as a web server can be reclaimed, perhaps using the server for a different purpose.
-The space occupied with a PC running a web server could now be taken by a person, doing a job.
+If the website is relatively basic, you can use your Android device as a host and save money on powering an expensive server.
+Similarly, you can retake the space used by a server or a computer running as a web server.
+Perhaps you can use the server for a different purpose.